Alcobaça, Portugal: Nearby locations

 Gothic fountain house and renaissance water basin in the cloister of the Alcobaça Monastery.

-A few kilometers to the north of Alcobaça is another wondrous building constructed in memory of a different important battle, that of Aljubarrota in 1385, when King John I of Portugal defeated the Castilians and ensuring two hundred years of independence from the Castilian invaders.
+A few kilometers to the north of Alcobaça is another notable building constructed in memory of a different important battle, that of Aljubarrota in 1385, when King John I of Portugal defeated the Castilians and ensuring two hundred years of independence from the Castilian invaders.
 The construction of the Abbey at Batalha commenced in 1388 and was added to by various Portuguese Kings over these next two centuries.
 To the east of Batalha is the world-famous location of Fátima and a point of pilgrimage for the Roman Catholic religion due to the vision of the Virgin Mary in 1917 by three young children whilst tending their flock.
 To the west of Alcobaça is the well-known fishing village of Nazaré.
 Today, the village is now a small town and a popular holiday resort with most of its past and traditions having rapidly evaporated in the course of time.
 A very successful Portuguese feature film was made in the early 20th century that dramatically captured the primitive and dangerous life of these fishermen.
 Stoutly Catholic, the inhabitants have retained some of their past as can be still seen in their own particular style of costume.
 To the south is Caldas da Rainha and the quaint medieval town of Óbidos that is an attraction for any tourists that enjoys a true glimpse of the past.
 Also to the south is the town of Porto de Mós with its fanciful rebuilt castle.
 This town borders the Nature Reserve Parque Natural das Serras de Aire e Candeeiros.
 These 390 square kilometres of limestone-covered landscape is also known for its caverns.
 The best known being the Grutas de Mira de Aire can be visited and consists of tunnels, caverns with stalactites, stalagmites, lakes, and a music and light finale.